huggingface/transformers/docs/source/en/model_doc/chameleon.md

 In [Chameleon: Mixed-Modal Early-Fusion Foundation Models ](https://arxiv.org/abs/2405.09818v1) Meta FAIR's Chameleon Team introduced a family of early-fusion Vision-Language Models (VLMs).
 These models are capable of understanding and generating images and text interleaved in any arbitrary sequence.

-Warning: The image generation module has not yet been released.
+> *Warning*: The image generation module has not yet been released.

 The abstract from the paper is as follows:

-_We present Chameleon, a family of early-fusion token-based mixed-modal models capable of understanding and generating images and text in any arbitrary sequence.
+*We present Chameleon, a family of early-fusion token-based mixed-modal models capable of understanding and generating images and text in any arbitrary sequence.
 We outline a stable training approach from inception, an alignment recipe, and an architectural parameterization tailored for the early-fusion, token-based, mixed-modal setting.
 The models are evaluated on a comprehensive range of tasks, including visual question answering, image captioning, text generation, image generation, and